Lake Bemidji State Park

 Picnic Shelter Interior

 The heavy wooden beams and stone fireplace of this historic Picnic Shelter create an informal but impressive setting for any event.
 Close to the lake, the Picnic Shelter offers visitors a shady retreat in summer or a spot to build a roaring fire for an autumn get-together.
 Call early to rent—summer weekends are in high demand.
 The shelter has six picnic tables inside, seating 48 to 50 people, with more tables just outside.
-It is handicap accessible and has electricity, plus a cold-water spigot just 20 feet away.
+It is accessible and has electricity, plus a cold-water spigot just 20 feet away.

 Photo of an ideal place for kids to play.
 The beach is not far, so plan an entire afternoon of fun.